Associate Professor Simon Mowatt

 His research has gained support both from industry, major research funding bodies such as the Leverhulme Trust, the Economic and Social Research Council (UK), and government, such as from the Generalitat de Catalunya (Batista i Roca scholarship).
 Simon has also won competitive scholarships and recognition awards for his research, including the IBM best paper prize at the 2002 E-Business Conference (University of Birmingham, UK).

 Simon has been teaching in business schools at graduate and postgraduate level since 1994.
 He currently teaches on a range of papers across the PhD, MBus, MBA and BBus programmes, and also delivers executive development programmes for major international organisations both in NZ and overseas.
-Recently this has included running the strategic planning, implementation and performance management sessions on a three-year management training programme for one of Australasia’s largest companies, and project management executive training to large NZ organizations and internationally and small NGOs locally.
-Simon has an interest in tertiary education research, and holds two masters level degrees in education, the PGCHE and the CLTHE.
+Recently this has included running the strategic planning, implementation and performance management sessions on a three-year management training programme for one of Australasia’s largest companies, and project management executive training to large NZ organizations locally and internationally.

 Previously Simon has worked at the Centre for International Business Studies (CiBS), London South Bank University (UK), Loughborough University (UK) and the Universitat Pompeu Fabra (Spain) as a visitor and Visiting Fellow to the Centre for International Business History at the University of Reading (UK).
 Currently he is Research Associate to CiBS and the Centre for Institutional and Organisation Studies, University of Newcastle, Australia.